Representation Learning for Planning (RLeap)

 a research statement.

-Finally, since Hector is part-time professor at Linköping University (LiU)
+Hector is also a Wallenberg Guest Professor at Linköping University (LiU)

-program in AI (WASP), there is also the possibility to be part
+AI, and there is also the possibility to be part of the

-of the project as a PhD student at LiU with funding from WASP.
-The
+project as a PhD student at LiU with funding from WASP.
+The call and

-call and application procedure for those slots is here,
+application procedure for those slots are posted periodically.

-Some relevant bibliography from us and other groups:
+Some relevant bibliography from us and other groups, circa 2020:

 symbolic representations for planning from the structure of the